Ulm-IQO/qudi-core/docs/setup/installation.md

 > application and not just a plain Python package installation to get around this minor
 > inconvenience and some other usability issues.

-## 4. Install measurement module addons
+## Step 4: Install measurement module addons
 Unless you have a robust deployment of measurement modules at hand that do not need to be altered too often, you may want to install any measurement module namespace packages from source.